Autodock Vina

 What input format does Vina use for receptor and ligand files?

 The input format is PDBQT format, which is also used by Autodock4.
-PDBQT format is an extended pdb format with atomic charge and atom type information located in separate columns behind the coordinate columns.
+PDBQT format is an extended PDB format with atomic charge and atom type information located in separate columns behind the coordinate columns.

 AutoDockTools which is a part of MGLTools, web page: http://mgltools.scripps.edu.
 Search for the detailed instructions on the pdbqt conversion on this web page: http://autodock.scripps.edu/faqs-help/tutorial/using-autodock-4-with-autodocktools.
-The instructions on preparation of flexible receptor sidechains are also included.
+The instructions on the preparation of flexible receptor sidechains are also included.

 What kind of charges should the PDBQT files contain?
 Gasteiger, RESP on HF/6-31G level?